ZaloznikV/Project-3-ZaloznikV/README.md

 All the code is in jupyter notebook "predictive_modeling.ipynb".
 Just run it from start to finish to reproduce the results.
 All additional details are listed at the beginning of the notebook.

+In repository are also some additional plots and calculations that were not included in report but were also calculated in the notebook.